|

 Your dog sleeps with you.

 You have 32 different names for your dog.
-Most make no sense, but she understands.
+Most make no sense, but she

-Your dog eats cat poop, but you still let her kiss you (but not immediately afterward, of course).
+Your dog eats cat poop, but you still let her kiss you (but not immediately

 You like people who like your dog.
 You despise people who don't.